 Contextual search and QA: combine semantics and business rules to model the needs of individuals across the clinical and social care dimensions (e.g, conditions, symptoms, activities of daily living, care providers, safety net, etc.) and supporting users in querying and exploring information.
 In particular by answering user queries pose in natural language that require aggregating data across heterogeneous knowledge records and Web of Data sources (Projects: BlueLENS, QuerioDALI, Link2Outcome)

-Urban data management: semantic lifting and integration of tabular data and metadata coming from cities into knowledge graphs, as well as providing novel contextual & retrieval services on top for: spatial and semantic search, thematic exploration and linking data into multiple views, by making semantic connections across entities in different data sources explicit, in response to user needs (Projects: DALI, QuerioCity).
+Urban data management: a platform for harnessing urban and web data as knowledge, thorugh a combination of semantic lifting and integration of tabular data and metadata coming from cities into knowledge graphs, as well as providing novel contextual & retrieval services on top for: spatial and semantic search, thematic exploration and linking data into multiple views, by making semantic connections across entities in different data sources explicit, in response to user needs (Projects: DALI, QuerioCity).

 Before IBM, I was a research associate and a part-time PhD at KMi, Open University, where I was the project champion and main developer of AquaLog and PowerAqua, pioneering prototypes for Natural Language interfaces for the Semantic Web / Linked Data, published in in major international journals and conferences.
 EU projects I was working on include Dot.Kom, AKT, OpenKnowledge, X-Media, SmartProducts and RADAR, on the topics of IR, query disambiguation, ontology augmentation and semantic search.
 Prior to that I worked at the European Space Agency (ESA) and graduated in 2002 at the Technical University of Madrid (UPM), with an intership in the AI department.